DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \frac{n_{\max}e^2}{N-n_{\max}}.
 $$

-And in the balanced case,
+In a balanced dataset with \(C\) classes,

 $$
 \frac{n_{\max}}{N-n_{\max}} = \frac{1}{C-1},
 $$

-so the gap is bounded by a term of order
+so the gap shrinks like

 $$
 \mathcal{O}\left(\frac{1}{C}\right).
 $$

-This bound is nice for two reasons.
+This is the first key point.

-First, it is **architecture-independent**.
-It does not rely on the model being linear, overparameterized, or close to optimal.

-Second, it is **label-agnostic in form**.
-The bound depends only on the class sizes, not on any special geometric assumptions about the representation.

-So the phenomenon is not a fragile artifact of a special setting.
-It is built directly into the combinatorics of the loss.
+> **The self-supervised contrastive loss is already close to a supervised contrastive loss when the number of classes is large.**

+That does not prove the models themselves are close.
+But it does mean that the objective is much more supervised than it first looks.

-## What this means conceptually
+## Why this is conceptually useful

+This theorem is simple, but it changes the right mental model.

 The usual picture of contrastive learning is:

-- pull together two views of the same sample,
-- push away all other samples.

-But in a many-class problem, "all other samples" are mostly from different classes.

-So DCL is already doing something very close to:

-- pull together two views of the same sample,
-- push away different-class samples.

-That second description is much more supervised in spirit.

-This does **not** mean self-supervised contrastive learning has access to labels.
-It does not.

-And it does **not** mean DCL and NSCL have identical minimizers.
-They need not.

-But it does mean something important:

-> **the optimization objective of self-supervised contrastive learning is often numerically and structurally close to a supervised contrastive objective.**

-That helps explain why semantic clusters can emerge even though the loss never explicitly uses class labels.

-## Why more classes help

-The theorem also makes a concrete prediction:

-> **the larger the number of semantic classes, the smaller the gap between DCL and NSCL.**

-This is exactly what one would expect from the denominator logic.

-If there are only a few classes, then when the anchor looks at other samples, a nontrivial fraction of them may belong to the same class.
-Treating those as negatives is a noticeable distortion.

-But if there are many classes, then almost every other sample belongs to a different class anyway.
-The distortion becomes small.

-So the self-supervised loss becomes a better approximation to the supervised one as $C$ grows.

-This gives a simple theoretical reason why contrastive learning can look particularly natural in rich, many-category datasets.

-## The punchline

-The surprising part of contrastive learning is not that it learns invariance to augmentation.
-That is built directly into the objective.

-The surprising part is that it often learns **semantic** structure.

-This result offers a simple explanation:

-1. the self-supervised denominator includes all other samples,
-2. but most of those samples are from different classes,
-3. so the loss is already close to one that explicitly contrasts against different classes only.

-In other words, the gap between self-supervised and supervised contrastive learning is often much smaller than the names suggest.

-## What this does and does not say

-It is worth being precise here.

-This argument does **not** say that self-supervised contrastive learning is literally supervised learning in disguise.

-It does **not** say that labels are unnecessary in every regime.

-And it does **not** prove that two models trained with DCL and NSCL must learn exactly the same representation.
+- pull together two augmentations of the same sample
+- push away all other samples

+That is true, but incomplete.

+A better view is:

+- pull together two augmentations of the same sample
+- push away mostly different-class samples
+- accidentally penalize same-class samples only through a relatively small correction

+So in many-class regimes, CL is already optimizing something very close to a supervised contrastive objective.

+That helps explain why semantic clustering can emerge at all.

+But there is an important caveat.

+## Loss similarity is not enough

+A small loss gap does **not** automatically imply:

+- similar parameters
+- similar optimization trajectories
+- similar representations

+Two nearby objectives can still drive training in rather different directions.

+So the next natural question is:

+> **Does the CL-NSCL similarity persist only at the level of the loss, or does it also show up in the learned representation geometry?**

+This is where the second part of the story begins.

+## Looking at representations instead of weights

+Suppose we train CL and NSCL under shared randomness:

+- same initialization
+- same mini-batches
+- same augmentations

+Then the only real difference between the two runs is the objective itself.

+To compare the resulting representations, we look at their similarity matrices.
+If \(Z\) denotes a collection of embeddings, define the pairwise similarity matrix

+$$
+\Sigma(Z)_{ij} = \cos(z_i,z_j).
+$$

+This matrix captures the geometry of the representation space much more directly than the raw parameters do.

+From these similarity matrices, one can compute standard alignment metrics such as:

+- **CKA**, which compares centered similarity structure
+- **RSA**, which compares pairwise dissimilarity structure

+These are natural tools for asking whether two models learn the same geometry.

+## The second theorem, informally

+Under a coupled training protocol, one can bound the gap between the CL and NSCL similarity matrices throughout training.

+A simplified version of the bound looks like

+$$
+\|\Sigma_T^{\mathrm{CL}}-\Sigma_T^{\mathrm{NS}}\|_F
+\le
+\exp\left(\frac{1}{2\tau^2 B}\sum_{t=0}^{T-1}\eta_t\right)
+\cdot
+\frac{1}{\tau\sqrt{B}}
+\left(\sum_{t=0}^{T-1}\eta_t\right)
+\Delta_{\pi,\delta}(B;\tau),
+$$

+where:

+- \(B\) is the batch size
+- \(\tau\) is the temperature
+- \(\eta_t\) are the step sizes
+- \(\Delta_{\pi,\delta}(B;\tau)\) captures the batch-composition mismatch between CL and NSCL

+You do not need every detail of this formula to see the main message.
+What matters is how it scales.

+The bound gets **smaller** when:

+- the number of classes is larger
+- the batch size is larger
+- the temperature is higher
+- the total step size is more moderate

+So the theory predicts that CL and NSCL should become more aligned in representation space precisely in the regimes where the loss-level difference is also mild.

+## What this gives for CKA and RSA

+Once the similarity matrices are close, standard comparison arguments give lower bounds on CKA and RSA.

+In simplified form, the guarantees look like

+$$
+\mathrm{CKA}_T \ge \frac{1-\rho_T}{1+\rho_T},
+\qquad
+\mathrm{RSA}_T \ge \frac{1-r_T}{1+r_T},
+$$

+where \(\rho_T\) and \(r_T\) are normalized versions of the similarity-matrix gap.

+So the second key point is:

+> **the CL-NSCL connection is not only about the objective values.
+It often persists at the level of representation geometry.**

+That is a much stronger statement.

+## The surprising twist: weights can still diverge

+At the same time, there is an important contrast.

+In parameter space, the gap can grow much less benignly.
+A typical bound takes the form

+$$
+\|w_T^{\mathrm{CL}}-w_T^{\mathrm{NS}}\|
+\lesssim
+\frac{G}{\beta\tau}\,\Delta_{\pi,\delta}(B;\tau)
+\left(
+\exp\left(\beta\sum_{t=0}^{T-1}\eta_t\right)-1
+\right),
+$$

+which can grow exponentially with training time.

+So weight-space coupling is fragile.

+Representation-space coupling is much more stable.

+This is not a contradiction.
+It is exactly what one should expect in deep learning: parameters can move very differently while still producing similar relational geometry over the data.

+That is why representation-space alignment is the more meaningful notion here.

+## What the experiments show

+Empirically, this is exactly what appears.

+Across datasets such as CIFAR-10/100, Tiny-ImageNet, mini-ImageNet, and ImageNet-1K, one finds:

+- **CL and NSCL stay much more aligned than CL and standard supervised baselines**
+- **alignment improves with the number of classes**
+- **alignment improves with higher temperature**
+- **weights drift apart much more than representations do**

+So the theory is not just abstract.
+It matches the qualitative training behavior.

+The strongest empirical takeaway is that **NSCL is the supervised objective most tightly coupled to CL**, much more so than cross-entropy or even standard supervised contrastive learning.

+## Why this changes the big picture

+Putting the two pieces together gives a more useful conceptual view of contrastive learning.

+### First:
+the self-supervised contrastive objective is already close to a supervised contrastive one.

+### Second:
+the learned representations can remain closely aligned with that supervised proxy throughout training.

+That means NSCL is not just a technical variation.
+It is a natural bridge between self-supervised and supervised learning.

+If we want to understand what CL is doing, NSCL is a much better supervised reference point than generic classification objectives.

+## What this does and does not claim

+It is worth being precise.

+This line of work does **not** say that CL is secretly supervised learning.

+It does **not** say that CL and NSCL must have identical minimizers.

+And it does **not** say that their parameter trajectories should stay close.

 What it does say is more structural:

-- the two objectives differ only through same-class terms in the denominator,
+- CL differs from NSCL in one specific way
-- the contribution of those terms becomes small when classes are numerous,
+- that difference becomes small in many-class regimes
-- therefore the self-supervised objective can behave much more like a supervised one than expected.

-That already goes a long way toward demystifying why contrastive self-supervision often produces class-aware embeddings.
+- and despite parameter drift, the learned representation geometry can remain highly aligned

+That is already a strong and useful connection.

 ## Takeaway

+Contrastive learning is more supervised than it looks.

+Mathematically, this appears in two layers:

-Self-supervised contrastive learning looks label-free, but in many-class settings its loss is already very close to a label-aware supervised contrastive loss.
+1. the standard self-supervised contrastive loss is close to a supervised contrastive loss that excludes same-class negatives

-The mechanism is simple:

-1. DCL differs from supervised contrastive learning only by including same-class negatives,
-2. the number of such terms is small relative to the total number of negatives,
-3. so the loss gap shrinks like $\mathcal{O}(1/C)$.
+2. under shared training randomness, the learned representation geometry can remain closely aligned as well

-So the semantic behavior of contrastive self-supervision is not a mystery.
+So the semantic behavior of self-supervised contrastive learning is not as mysterious as it first seems.

-It is partly a consequence of the fact that, once the number of classes is large, the self-supervised objective is already approximately supervised.
+The objective is already closer to supervised learning than the name suggests, and the learned geometry often reflects that closeness throughout training.